Built by a Brain

 The Non-Negotiables

 "I'm not building a clothing brand.
-I'm building the thing I wish existed when I remembered my diagnosis.
-A place that gets it.
-Products that help.
-A culture that makes you feel less alone in the chaos."
+I'm building the place I wish existed when I remembered my diagnosis.
+A marketplace that gets it.
+Stuff that actually helps.
+A whole crew of makers who know what it's like to live in this kind of brain."

 — Tom, Founder & Chief Chaos Officer